Ami777/collab-ms/README.md

 ## The idea

 I created this library to be able to create complex tree-like-structure micro-services architecture in my Node apps.
-The idea was to create simple, yet complete solution with good quality typed code (TypeScript &amp; ES6\. however you can use this library in pure JS without any additional steps).
+The idea was to create simple, yet complete solution with good quality typed code (TypeScript & ES6\. however you can use this library in pure JS without any additional steps).
 ZERO external dependencies.

 The name in shortcut for "collaboration".
 In this library we think about micro-services structure as about company.
 In fact, few concepts are based on management theory.
 We think about each level as about collaborators: Managers and Workers.
 Typically, first level is called CEO and is Manager.
 Each mid-level is both Manager and Worker.
 Last level is usually Worker.